 Reykjavik, Iceland

 July is Iceland’s mildest, sunniest month, offering around 20 hours of daylight.
 Chances of taking a hot tub soak under the magical, low-lying midnight sun are higher in July.
-And its geothermal glory, from hot springs to expansive lava fields, are reliably accessible for the month.
+And its geothermal glory, from hot springs to expansive lava fields, is reliably accessible for the month.

-All that means that whether you’re taking day trips from a base in Reykjavík, or driving the ring road, you’ll have plenty of time to see waterfalls, glacier lagoons and clifftop puffin colonies – the latter of which are most active during this month, too.
+All that means that whether you’re taking day trips from a base in Reykjavík or driving the ring road, you’ll have plenty of time to see waterfalls, glacier lagoons and clifftop puffin colonies – the latter of which are most active during this month, too.

 Hiring a car abroad?
 Here’s everything you need to know.